 Even so, these automatic modifications will continuously scatter the information in the index throughout the database – fragmenting the index over time.
-The result – indexes now have pages where logical ordering (based on the key value) differs from the physical ordering inside the data file.
-This means that there is a high percentage of free space on the index pages, and that SQL Server has to read higher number of pages when scanning each index.
+The result – indexes now have pages where logical ordering (based on the key-value) differs from the physical ordering inside the data file.
+This means that there is a high percentage of free space on the index pages and that SQL Server has to read a higher number of pages when scanning each index.
 Also, ordering of pages that belong to the same index gets scrambled and this adds more work to the SQL Server when reading an index – especially in IO terms.

-The Index fragmentation impact on the SQL Server can range from decreased efficiency of queries – for servers with low performance impact, all the way to the point where SQL Server completely stops using indexes and resorts to the last-straw solution – full table scans for each and every query.
-As mentioned before, full table scans will drastically impact SQL Server performance and this is final alarm to remedy index fragmentation on the SQL Server.
+The Index fragmentation impact on the SQL Server can range from decreased efficiency of queries – for servers with low-performance impact, all the way to the point where SQL Server completely stops using indexes and resorts to the last-straw solution – full table scans for each and every query.
+As mentioned before, full table scans will drastically impact SQL Server performance and this is the final alarm to remedy index fragmentation on the SQL Server.

 The solution to fragmented indexes is to rebuild or reorganize indexes.